ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 This talk is about perception, neuroscience and psychology.
 The time is ripe to understand performance from the user’s perspective.
 </p></blockquote>

+In this talk Dennis showed us that performance is not always in the numbers, but that it is most of the time perception.

+So next time you decide to invest a bunch of money in getting that request 100ms faster, make sure it will have impact!

+> Performance is about perception!
+Not mathematics.

-- Speed!
+#### Speed!

 1 second gain will increase revenue bij 1% for Company X. 1 second slower will decrease conversions by approx 5%.

-**Performance is about perception!
-Not mathematics.**

-The 20% rule.
+**The 20% rule.**

-- Event: make page load at least 20% faster, otherwise they don't notice.
+This rule defines that you should make a page load at least 20% faster, otherwise users will not notice.

 We're talking about noticeable difference.
 A big difference with meaningful difference.

 **Noticeable !== Meaningful**

-Perception: we did a live test on the conference where the sames page loaded first in 1.6 seconds and afterwards 2 seconds.
-Most of the people thought the second 2 second page was faster.
-Perception!
+We did a live test on the conference where the crowd needed to decide which of the two pages displayed loaded faster.
+The first page loaded in 1.6 seconds whereas the second one loaded in 2 seconds.
+Most of the people thought the second page, with 2 seconds load time was faster.
+This is all about perception!

-When delaying audio on a video, our mind will trick us by syncing the audio with what is visible on the screen.
-Perception!
+Another fun fact is when delaying audio on a video, our mind will trick us by syncing the audio with what is visible on the screen.
+Again perception!

 ****